thalerjonathan/rust-ddd/README.md

 Each microservice has E2E tests, which can be run by calling `sh tests.sh` from within the respective microservice folder.
 Note that not each microservice needs all other services up and running but to make sure, simply run all of them (using `sh build_and_run_all.sh`).
 Also, given its an E2E test, you need to have Redis, Kafka and Nginx up and running.

 ### Running the Microservices via Docker compose
+This was done at a later point, without the use/help of Cursor.

 1. Make sure you have Docker with `docker compose` feature installed.
 2. Start all databases of the microservices by running `sh start_all_db.sh` from within the `./microservice` folder.
 3. Start Redis by running `sh start_redis.sh` from within the `./microservice` folder.